Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Randuin's Omen.png" Align=right width=8% height=8%>

 - 10,000 Gold
+- Wonderous Item
-- Shield
+- Attunement

 **Humility**: As a bonus action, you force all creatures within 5 feet of you to succeed a strength savingthrow (dc: 10 + proficiency bonus + constitution modifier).
 On a failed save they take 2d8 thunder damage and are pushed 15 feet away from you.
 Once this action is used, it cannot be used again until 30 seconds pass.

-**Critical Resilence**: Attacks cannot critically hit against you while wielding this shield
+**Critical Resilence**: Attacks cannot critically hit against you.

 **Health**: You gain hit points equal to your hit dice.